QiaoNPC/qiaonpc.github.io/content/post/Certifications/index.md

 This was an impulse buy, thanks to a 90% discount.
 The exam was fully hands-on: you’re given an **IPA file** and have to hack it, finding “flags” along the way.

 I relied heavily on the [OWASP MASTG](https://mas.owasp.org/MASTG/) as my guide.
-The exam questions are not directly related to MASTG, but I used the test cases and passed.
-Sounds simple, but it was tougher than expected, I needed two attempts and barely passed.
+The exam questions are not directly related to MASTG tho, but I used the test cases and passed.
+Sounds simple, but it was tougher than expected, I needed two attempts to just barely passed.
 Definitely a humbling start.

 ---